LionKingAHAU/ECDEP/ReadMe.md

-All dataset used in our paper and test data are stored in [zenodo](https://zenodo.org/records/8363124).
+All datasets used in our paper and test data are stored in [zenodo](https://zenodo.org/records/8363124).

-> In the `data\Dynamic Network Demo` dir, we provide the data of krogan for a demo, you can direct run the script with it.
+> In the `data\Dynamic Network Demo` dir, we provide the data of Krogan for a demo, you can directly run the script with it.

 > In the `data\Data For Test` dir, we provide other species data used in our paper.
 We have retrieved the community features.

+# 4. Citing Information

+If you find our work useful, please cite Ye, C., Wu, Q., Chen, S. et al. ECDEP: identifying essential proteins based on evolutionary community discovery and subcellular localization.
+BMC Genomics 25, 117 (2024). https://doi.org/10.1186/s12864-024-10019-5